 Having good tenants means a more pleasant manager experience and ensures consistent cash flow for your company.
-The question managers must contend with is, how to find the ideal tenant?
 The screening process is key to finding the right tenants for your property.
-Here are five crucial questions to ask prospective tenants before they sign the lease.
+Here are five crucial screening questions to ask prospective tenants before they sign the lease.

 1. What is the reason for your move?